cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 => 12312ddfgdfg
 ```

+#### Add Webhook URL to Postmark

 With the password on the server, we need to setup an inbound webhook for
 Postmark.
 This inbound webhook is going to receive the incoming email and send
-the data to our postmark inbound email controller ActionMailbox provides for us.
+the data to our postmark inbound email controller Action Mailbox provides for us.

-If you've never seen this syntax for auth in a URL like this I'm sure this looks
+If you've never seen this syntax for authentication in a URL like this I'm sure this looks
-weird but here's how you get your URL for the webhook to add to Postmark
+weird but here's how you structure your URL for the webhook to add to Postmark:

 `https://actionmailbox:PASSWORD@example.com/rails/action_mailbox/postmark/inbound_emails`